 This Award will apply to the Brisbane City Council and to the classes of employees for whom rates of wages are prescribed in clause 5.4.
-This Award will also apply to contractors and/or sub-contractors and to their employees whilst engaged on work for the Brisbane City Council that is covered by the scope of this Award and for which rates of wages are prescribed in clause 5.4.
+This Award will also apply to contractors and/or sub-contractors, which are not national system employers within the meaning of the Fair Work Act 2009 (Cth), and to their employees whilst engaged on work for the Brisbane City Council that is covered by the scope of this Award and for which rates of wages are prescribed in clause 5.4.